 Can heart failure be reversed?

 For most people, heart failure cannot be reversed, and it is a condition that they will need to manage with proper treatment.
-However, the treatment depends largely on the stage of heart failure.
+However, the treatment depends largely on which stage of heart failure you are suffering from.
 Even though heart failure cannot be cured in the strictest sense, there are many treatments that can keep the symptoms under control.
 These include medication, surgery, or surgical implants.

 There are also many changes to your lifestyle that you can make, which will slow down heart failure, including avoiding alcohol, smoking and drugs.
 It is important to note that exercising and eating a healthy diet is crucial in this process.

 There are four distinct stages of heart failure, ranging from 1 (relatively mild) to 4 (extremely serious).
-Depending on the stage, you may not notice your symptoms at all or mild breathlessness when you are exercising and putting a lot of pressure on your heart.
+Depending on the stage of heart failure, you may not notice your symptoms at all or simply experience mild breathlessness when you are exercising and putting a lot of pressure on your heart.
 At a later stage, you may feel your symptoms even when you are at rest.
-The four stages help your cardiologist determine how serious your condition is and what kind of treatment you need.
+The four stages will help your cardiologist determine how serious your condition is and what kind of treatment you need.

 Stage 1 heart failure